Our telephone lines are open from 9.00am to 4.00pm and the Centre Reception is open from 11.00am to 4.00pm.

 The Centre currently employs 25 staff, who are supported by an invaluable team of volunteers who attend regularly and help with cleaning and maintenance, dog walking, cat socialising and assist in the RSPCA Charity Shops in St Austell, Camborne and Bude.

 RSPCA Cornwall is an independent Branch of the RSPCA.
-The Branch is run under the RSPCA Branch rules by a committee of elected Trustees.
+The Branch is run under the RSPCA Branch rules by a Board of elected Trustees.
 We are responsible for all our own fundraising to run and maintain the Venton Centre and our various welfare campaigns in Cornwall.
-All money raised within Cornwall, stays in Cornwall to support the Centre and we do not receive financial input from the National RSPCA.
+All money raised within Cornwall, stays in Cornwall to support the Centre and and our local rehoming operations.

 The Branch holds 2 major fundraising events per year; The Summer Fete and Dog Show every June and Christmas Fayre in November, and relies on support from sponsors, donations, legacies and money raised from our 3 Cornish Charity Shops.